 Cats are usually quite private when it comes to bathroom matters, but if you notice any signs such as vomiting, bloating or diarrhea, we suggest you:

-- Replace their processed diet with one that’s moist, high in animal protein, and low in carbohydrates (this is the ideal diet your cat needs to not only survive, but thrive!).
+3. Replace their processed diet with one that’s moist, high in animal protein, and low in carbohydrates

-If you take a look at any ZIWI Peak air-dried or canned recipe, you’ll see it mirrors the whole prey diet of meat, organs, bone, and seafood (ingredients that are all ethically and sustainably sourced from New Zealand).
-The bonus of ZIWI Peak is that your pet gets all the benefits of a raw diet with the safety and convenience of a dry one.
-Our canned food also contains 77.5% moisture, so you can be confident your furry friend is getting adequate hydration.
+Any ZIWI Peak® air-dried or canned recipe mirrors the whole prey diet of meat, organs, bone, and seafood.
+It gives your pet all the benefits of a raw diet with the safety and convenience of a dry one.
+Our canned food also contains up to 78% moisture, so you can be confident your cat is getting adequate hydration.

 Sources: